unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/community-applications.md

 ## How Community Applications works

-The Community Applications plugin adds an “Apps” tab to the Unraid WebGUI, which provides an app store-like interface.
+The Community Applications plugin adds an “Apps” tab to the Unraid %%WebGUI|web-gui%%, which provides an app store-like interface.
 You can browse, search, and filter applications by category or keyword.
 Each listing clearly indicates whether it is a Docker container or a plugin.
 Listings include labels such as:

 - **Beta:** The application is in active development and may have bugs.
 - **Installed:** The application is currently installed on your server.